“Without it, I would suck at my job.” — Zeus, a paying subscriber

 If you have a favorite technique of your own, I’d love to hear it!

-P.P.S.
-On the subject of venture landscapes…a little personal update: I’ve started working with Hummingbird as a part-time Venture Partner!
+P.S.
+A little personal update: I’ve started working with Hummingbird as a part-time Venture Partner!
 Long-time readers will know from our 2023 case study on the firm (still our most popular piece ever) that I consider Hummingbird to be a unique firm with an almost-singular approach to identifying extreme outlier founders.
 I’m excited to learn from them and am certain it will make me a better investor and writer.

 Now, onto the piece…